SeHoonYang/swe/README.md

 Variables that belong to sync_var will be sent to clients periodically. "name" field indicates the name of the variable. "value" field indicates initial value of the variable. "sync_rate" field indicates period for synchronization.
 Clients will send synchronization request to the server periodically.
 Each request will increase the client's internal sync-counter by 1.
 If sync-counter % sync_rate == 0, the server will send the variable to the client.

 Variables that belong to server_var will not be sent to clients.
 You can store variables that need to be hidden to clients.
+There is one another type of variable, "signal variable".
+Signal variables are sent to the each client only one time.
+They expired when they sent to all registered clients.

 timeout field indicates timeout time in seconds.
 If clients do not send sync request for specified time, the server regards the client as disconnected.
 The client will be excluded from the environment.
 ### 2. define environment logic